 Impact and Programs

 Our multi-media campaign is the foremost tool for raising awareness about suicide prevention.
 The campaign includes TV, print, outdoor and indoor advertising, PSA placement, in addition to public relations exposures on TV, radio, print and online media.
-In 2014 SAVE generated over 80 million impressions in our public awareness and media relations efforts.
-SAVE's most recent PSA targeting middle-aged men at risk first aired at Lambeau Field during the 2014 Green Bay Packers games.
+In 2016 we began a national radio campaign that aired ads on more than 400 radio stations twice every day.
+We also generated over 100 million impressions in our public awareness and media relations efforts which included an award winning PSA campaign.
 As an additional component of delivering SAVE's message, we provide community and professional education throughout the country.
 This is accomplished with our trademarked "Let's Talk About It" program and speaking engagements where we teach the symptoms of mental illness, the signs of suicidal behavior and hot to intervene.
+Our professional training expanded to include training media professionals in the US and other countries, more than 500 medical and mental health professionals, and over 1,200 youth and parents.
 SAVE responds to hundreds of requests to provide information in various settings including civic, professional, faith organizations, businesses, conferences and schools.
-SAVE reached 18,540 people in 52 appearances.
+We re-designed, created new and updated information and resource materials that were distributed to over 60,000 people.
+We created a new website that has over 100,000 hits per month from more than 100 countries of people seeking our information.
 Resources and support are provided to those interested in information on suicide prevention and for people touched by suicide through www.save.org, publications, prevention and grief packets, annual memorial events, resources and referrals.
-SAVE distributed over 35,000 pieces of material and had nearly 1.6 million website visits.
-SAVE has several best practice endorsed materials for prevention and postvention.
+SAVE has several best practice endorsed materials for prevention and postvention and we created one of only 3 evidence-based programs for suicide prevention in schools.

 Community or Constituency Served

-SAVE serves the general public, professionals, survivors of suicide and all those interested in learning more about brain illnesses and suicide prevention.
+SAVE serves the general public, professionals, survivors of suicide and all those interested in learning more about brain illnesses, mental health and suicide prevention.

 Geographic Area Served